 Founder of the ‘My Body Back’ Project, Pavan Amara said

-This year, Remembering Srebrenica will be holding events and ceremonies to mark the 23rd anniversary of the genocide between 8th-15th July, which will include a UK Commemoration at the Guildhall in London, faith and interfaith events at churches, mosques and synagogues, concerts, art exhibitions, film screenings, a football tournament, peace walks, school workshops and assemblies.
+This year, Remembering Srebrenica will be holding community action events and ceremonies to mark the 23rd anniversary of the genocide between 8th-15th July, which will include a UK Commemoration at the Guildhall in London, faith and interfaith community action at churches, mosques and synagogues, concerts, art exhibitions, film screenings, a football tournament, peace walks, school workshops and assemblies.

 Remembering Srebrenica’s theme for commemorations this year is ‘Acts of Courage’.
 Commenting on this and her experience of the ‘Lessons of Srebrenica’ delegation,